morpho-org/morpho-seatbelt/README.md

 - Install [Foundry](https://github.com/foundry-rs/foundry) or Run `foundryup` to initialize Foundry.
 - Run `forge install` to initialize the repository by installing the required dependencies.
 - If not testing on mainnet, add a config file in the [network config](./config/networks) using the mainnet config as a template, and create a `.env` file with a NETWORK field.
 - If testing a safe transaction on the Morpho DAO, add the transaction information in the [transactions config](./config/transactions).
 You can use [this](./test/TestLog.sol) as a template.
 You can test two types of transactions with the Morpho Dao.

 The Raw Data transaction concerns the one's that you can execute directly with a simple script.
 The name of the JSON file has to be added in the .env in place of testRawData.

-The other type of transaction that can be tested is the transaction that executed the function ExecuteFromModule.
-The arguments of the functions need to be added in the json file.
+The other type of transaction that can be tested is the transaction that executed the function ExecuteTransactionFromModule from the Morpho DAO.
+The arguments of the function ExecuteTransactionFromModule need to be added in the json file.
 The name of the JSON file has to be added in the .env in place of testRawData.

 You can now test the SetUp of the DAO with the following command: